 Honors in Major offers students the opportunity to undertake in-depth, challenging work in their fields of study.
 The program emphasizes student-led, individualized curricula and encourages the formation of working relationships between students and faculty

 Honors in Major is open to any UNH student with a qualifying GPA.
-Students in the University Honors Program must complete Honors in Major in order to graduate with an Honors distinction, but it is not necessary to be a member of the UHP to pursue Honors in Major.
+Students in the University Honors Program must complete either Honors in Major or Interdisciplinary Honors in order to graduate with an Honors distinction, but it is not necessary to be a member of the UHP to pursue Honors in Major.

 Most students begin Honors in Major in the Junior year.
 In general, courses eligible for HIM designation are numbered 600 and above.

 - Honors in Major typically includes at least 16 credits of Honors work in upper-level major classes